cartesi/docs/cartesi-rollups/overview.md

 To engage with Cartesi Rollups, you either interact by [sending requests](./sending-requests.md) or by [accessing generated outputs](./reading-outputs.md).

+## Summary

+Rollups enhance blockchain scalability by taking computations off-chain.
+This boosts computation speeds and allows for more complex DApp logic.
+Rollups confirm transaction validity either through validity proofs, which provide immediate confirmation but are costly, or fraud proofs, which rely on challenges and confirmations.

+Cartesi's approach uses application-specific Optimistic Rollups with interactive fraud proofs.
+The Cartesi Machine, central to this framework, facilitates deterministic off-chain computations.

+The integration of the Optimistic Rollups framework with the Cartesi Machine Emulator advances DApp development, allowing Linux-compatible tools and bypassing Ethereum's computational scalability issues.

 ## See Also

 * [Everything you need to know about Optimistic Rollup in general](https://research.paradigm.xyz/rollups)